danlm/Nial-dev/BuildNial/README.md

    toolchain file found in the 'tools/CmakeTools' directory.

    If you are using the command line then do the following

    $cd build

    $cmake ../src

    or for thw Windows version

    $cd build

    $cmake -DCMAKE_TOOLCHAIN_FILE=../tools/CmakeTools/Toolchain-mingw64-Win64.cmake ../src

-6. Do the make in the build directory to build executable "nial":
+6. Do the make in the build directory to build an executable *nial*:

    $ cd ../build

    $ make

 7. Test the nial executable in build using

    $ ./nial -i

    Try using one of the new primitives added by the package.
 For example if the